apache/rocketmq-operator/README.md

 pvc-d7b76efe-384c-4f8d-9e8a-ebe209ba826c   8Gi        RWO            Delete           Bound    default/broker-storage-broker-1-master-0    rocketmq-storage            78s
 ```

-> Notice: if you don't choose the NFS storage mode, then the above PV and PVC won't be created.
+> Notice: if you don't choose the StorageClass storage mode, then the above PV and PVC won't be created.

 Congratulations!
 You have successfully deployed your RocketMQ cluster by RocketMQ Operator.